Moreh, India: Post-independence history

 After the British departure from India and Burma, many Indians that had settled in Burma during the British period ("Burmese Indians") returned to India.
 Some of them settled down in Moreh.
 Prior to this, it is said that Moreh was nothing more than a "border outpost".
-With the arrival of Burmese Indians, Moreh acquired a cosmopolitan character with many ethnicities such as Tamils, Malayalees, Punjabis, Bengalis and Nepalese along with the local Meitei, Kuki and Naga populations.
+With the arrival of Burmese Indians, Moreh acquired a cosmopolitan character with many ethnicities such as Tamilians, Malayalees, Punjabis, Bengalis and Nepalese along with the local Meitei, Kuki and Naga populations.
 In 1988, The Telegraph described Moreh as a cosmopolitan town with 15,000 people, 80 percent of whom were expatriates from Burma.
 (Note: That would amount to 12,000 people.
 It may have been an overestimate, since in 2011, the non-Manipuri Indian language speakers numbered under 3,000.)

 Also relevant is the "Khadawmi operation" of the Burmese military government in 1967, during which Kukis that were then living in the Kabaw Valley were evicted by the Burmese as they were regarded as Indian refugees from Manipur.
 They settled in Moreh and the surrounding areas of Tengnoupal district.
 According to scholar Thongkholal Haokip, many of these Kukis had been previously displaced from the Naga-dominated areas of Manipur such as the Ukhrul district.

 In 1992, the Kuki–Naga clashes began in Moreh.
 At that time, the Naga insurgent group NSCN-IM dominated the Moreh town and the surrounding Tengnoupal–Chandel district.
 NSCN-IM was collecting "house tax" from the local Kukis and, over time, the demands for such taxes grew stronger.
 By 1992, the Kukis had their own militant organisation Kuki National Army (KNA), which was based in Tamu.
 The Kukis of Moreh are said to have invited the KNA to come to Moreh to ward off NSCN-IM.
-The Old Kuki tribes in resident in Moreh had, by now, switched their allegiance to the Naga grouping.
+The Old Kuki tribes resident in Moreh, including the dominant Anals, had previously accepted a Naga identiy.
 The KNA commander asked them to stop supporting NSCN-IM.
 But the tribes felt unable to do so and left the town.
 The conflict itself started when NSCN-IM captured two Kuki student leaders, who were allegedly carrying messages for KNA, and killed one of them.
 This led to a full-scale war between the two groups and spread throughout Manipur.
 Commentators also state that the main driving force for the conflict was the control of the smuggling trade through Moreh.